What Is a Supply Chain Digital Twin?

 A Supply Chain digital twin is a computer model that represents various components and processes involved in the supply chain such as warehouses, transportation networks, and production facilities.

-In this article, we will try to take a step back and build a Supply Chain Digital Twin representing your complete end-to-end operations from production to store delivery.
+In this article, we will Supply Chain Digital Twin representing your complete supply chain from production to store delivery.

 What is a Supply Chain Digital Twin?